thomasgstewart/coursera-getting-and-cleaning-data-project/README.md

 2. run R commands to create the tidy dataset

-If you already have the data downloaded, you can alter the code to skip step 1.
+If you already have the data downloaded, you can alter the code to skip data download/unzip.
 (Details are provided in the script.)

 ## OUTPUT OF THE ANALYSIS